z-zang/lm-lab-modern-js/modern_javascript_exercises/functions/functions_1.md

-# Functions
+# Functions: Part 1

 In JavaScript there are many different ways to write functions.

+## Task 1:

 In `functions_1.js`, refactor the `logPerson()` function declaration, into one of each of the following functions.

 - Function expression
 - Anonymous Function
-- Anonymous Arrow Function
+- Anonymous Arrow Function 💅

-Arrow functions are a more modern way of writing JavaScript functions 💜
+Note: There are no tests for this task!

+What is the difference between all these keraazy functions?

 👉 Can you explain what the differences are?

-Note: There are no tests for this task!

-# Functions Part 2: Hoisting